Physical consequences of P$\neq$NP and the DMRG-annealing conjecture: Physical implications of complexity theory

 \subsection{Concrete examples}

 Let us return to the spin-glass hamiltonian (\ref{ritf}).
-When $\Gamma\to\infty$, the obtention of the ground state is a trivial problem, taking time $O(1)$.
+When $\lambda\to 0$, the obtention of the ground state is a trivial problem, taking $O(1)$ time.
 In 1D, the obtention of the classical spin-glass minimum energy state is obviously in {\bf LIN}.
 Therefore, our results do not apply in this case, since QWA takes always time $\geq N$.

 In 2D, on the other hand, a prediction can be done.
-Solving the 2D classical spin-glass problem is known to be in {\bf P} \cite{Barahona_82}.
-Therefore, the entanglement entropy must diverge for some value of $\Gamma$.
-We can only state that this maximal entropy will grow, {\em at least}, logarithmically.
+Solving the 2D classical spin-glass problem is known to be in {\bf P}, but not in {\bf LIN} \cite{Barahona_82}.
+Therefore, entanglement must diverge for some value of $\lambda$.
+We can only state that the maximal entropy will grow, {\em at least}, logarithmically.
 In fact, recent results \cite{Rieger_07} (cleverly exploiting the properties of the infinite randomness fixed point \cite{Fisher_95}, IRFP) show that it grows with a modified area law: for a block division cutting $l$ links, the entropy scales as $s(l)\approx l\log(\log(l))$.
 Maximal entropy, as it is defined in this work, would be $S(N)\approx N^{1/2} \log(\log(N))$, thus rendering the time for the QWA simulation exponential.
 Our result is, therefore, valid but too weak.

 Nonetheless, the previous expression for the block entropy in a 2D quantum spin-glass is based on the average number of clusters cut by the block division.
 A well designed DMRG path might never cut more than one cluster at a time, just sweeping them one by one.
 In that case, the maximal entropy might grow much more slowly with the system size.
 But, in order to obtain such a path, one should {\em first} solve the classical problem.
 Therefore, again, our basic result is not violated.